TobinWilson/foxhound/README.md

-This is a Spring Boot application with the following functions.
+This is a Spring Boot application built with Java 8.
+It has the following functions.

 1) Return Yelp reviews via business ID
 2) Return image labels for each Yelp reviewer profile via Amazon Rekognition